eveomett/eveomett.github.io/lab.md

-# <span style="color:purple">Co</span>mputational Democracy and Equity (CoDE) Lab
+# <span style="color:Tyrian Purple">Co</span>mputational Democracy and Equity (CoDE) Lab

-At CoDE Lab, we study how computational methods can uncover and address inequities in redistricting, voting, and beyond.
+## At <span style="color:Tyrian Purple">CoDE</span> Lab, we study how computational methods can uncover and address inequities in redistricting, voting, and beyond.

-Through modeling, mapping, and interdisciplinary collaboration, we bring quantitative insight to questions of justice and public good.
+## Through modeling, mapping, and interdisciplinary collaboration, we bring quantitative insight to questions of justice and public good.

-Ongoing Research with Students:
+**Ongoing Research with Students:**

 Studying the connectivity of the ReCom Metagraph, to better understand the technique of outlier analysis in detecting gerrymandering

 Investigating the impact of disconnected precincts in constructing ensembles of redistricting maps

-Other Ongoing Research:
+**Other Ongoing Research:**

 Constructing Multimember districts and generating ranked-choice ballots (with VoteKit).
 Studying the impact of the ballot-generation process, as well as the number of seats per district

-Completed Products with Students:
+**Completed Products with Students:**

 USF graduate students Ananya Agarwal, Alusi, Arbie Hsu, Arif Syraj, and I have cleaned and coalesced data for post-2020-Census maps; the maps can be found at https://github.com/eveomett-states